AnchorFree/ssl-watch/README.md

 Description
 -------------

-SSLWATCH is a golang daemon to monitor expiry dates of SSL certificates and export this data as prometheus metrics.
+SSLWATCH is a golang daemon to monitor expiration dates of SSL certificates and export this data as prometheus metrics.

 You provide one or more configuration files listing domain names to monitor